 Serving size matters

 A standard serving of hard pretzels is 1 ounce (28 grams), which can be difficult to measure accurately.
-Roughly, a single serving of hard pretzels should fill one cupped hand.
+Roughly, a single serving of hard pretzels is 15–20 small knot-shaped pretzels.

-To measure a serving accurately, it may be a good idea to use a food scale, at least until you have a better understanding of standard serving sizes.
+To measure a serving of pretzels accurately, it may be a good idea to use a food scale or measuring cups until you have a better idea of what a standard serving size looks like.